rapyuta-robotics/alica/docs/style/CodingGuidelines.md

 ## Header

+* use `#pragma once` instead of include guards whenever possible: Nowadays all common compilers support that feature and it facilitates refactoring and avoids include guard clashes.
 * have at most one 'public:', 'protected:', and 'private:' section and list them in this order
 * in each section place functions first, then member variables
 * especially place constructors and destructor at first